MiracleKagari/Identify-conflict-key-value/README.md

 Traverse and search for all localized key-value pairs in both the vanilla localsation files and mod files.
 Identify and output any conflicting key-value along with file dictrionary they are located.

-Need to choose /english or /simp_chinese dictionary.
+Needs to choose /english or /simp_chinese dictionary.